vhive-serverless/invitro/docs/multi_loader.md

 > **_Note_**:
 > Node addresses are optional as Multi-Loader uses `kubectl` to find them.
 If needed, you can define addresses manually, which will override the automatic detection.

+#### **Metrics Collected**
+More information regarding the metrics that can be collected at the end of each experiment:

+- **activator** – Captures Knative Activator logs which includes health and readiness status updates for service endpoints it manages
+- **autoscaler** – Tracks Knative autoscaler decisions, scaling events, and resource utilization
+- **top** – Provides CPU and memory usage statistics for each nodes
+- **prometheus** – Captures a snapshot of Prometheus’s TSDB, which includes system-wide performance metrics.
+The snapshot can be restored in an active Prometheus instance for further analysis.
+For details, see the *Restore Prometheus Data* section in [this guide](https://devopstales.github.io/home/backup-and-retore-prometheus/).

 ### LoaderStudy
 | Parameter name        | Data type              | Possible values               | Default value | Description                                                        |
 |-----------------------|------------------------|-------------------------------|---------------|--------------------------------------------------------------------|